 PLEASE NOTE THAT ENTRY OR ACCEPTANCE INTO ONE AREA OF THE SCHOOL DOES NOT AUTOMATICALLY GUARANTEE ENTRY ONTO OTHER PROGRAMMES

-All children and young people who are in-patients the Royal Free Hospital during term time are entitled to attend the school for the duration of their stay.
+All children and young people who are inpatients or daypatients at the Royal Free Hospital or Queen Mary House during term time are entitled to support from the school for the duration of their stay.

-Children who attend as day-pupils must have medical needs and/or a diagnosis of mental health problems and be engaged with medical or mental health services.
+Children who attend our other programmes as outpatients must have medical needs and/or a diagnosis of mental health problems and be engaged with medical or mental health services.
 They will be children who, for whatever reason, are currently having difficulty attending their own school.